Peeler Ranch History

 Alonzo M. Peeler (Sr.) continued Peeler family ranching as “he started ranching on his own at the age of twenty.”

-1962 was the year Justin’s great grandfather died; Justin’s father and mother married (still married!) and inherited some and began purchasing the majority of the A.M.Peeler Ranch from Justin’s great-grandmother to help her in retirement/older age.
+Justin’s father apparently inherited the majority of the A.M.Peeler Ranch from Justin’s great-grandmother.
 Justin’s parents also moved back to Atascosa County and have remained there.

 The first recorded buck enrolled in the Boone & Crockett record books is taken off the A.M.Peeler Ranch.

-Justin’s parents have three children, sister, brother, then Justin (the youngest) and eventually nine grand children.
+Justin’s parents have three children, sister (Sibling “A”), brother (nicknamed, Alton, Jr./Little Alton, after step grandfather, Alton), then Justin (the youngest and Black-sheep) .
+Eventually nine grand children are added.
 All three of the children are still involved with horses, cattle, goats, pigs, sheep, chickens, bearded dragons, goldfish, turtles, etc….
 Each of the children have kids of their own.

-While driving a three-wheeler, Justin crashes into his cousin’s three-wheeler.
+While having fun on a three-wheeler, Justin has one of his crashes.
 This leaves Justin with only 9 1/2 fingers.
-Justin’s finger never grows back, but his cousin comes back.
+Justin’s finger never grows back?!

 Justin graduates from Texas A&M University with a degree in biomedical science.
 Realizing he is not and has not been committed to becoming a medical doctor, he heads to southwest Alaska to work at a fly fishing lodge for the summer fly-fishing season.